codeignition/codeignition.github.io/_posts/2015-05-14-aws-spot-part2.md

 <div class="row"><div class='col-md-8 col-md-offset-2'><img class="img-responsive" alt="autoscaling_testing" src="/assets/blogs/autoscaling_testing.png" style="margin: 20px 2px"></div></div>

-If yes, you have successfully created a low cost, self healing, immutable infrastrucuture using spot instance and autoscaling.
+And that is how you successfully create a low cost, self-healing, immutable infrastrucuture using spot instance and autoscaling.

 **Use Cases**